ptagliolato/eLTER_semantics_migration/README.md

                           new_uri_prefix = new_uri_prefix_elter_ri)

-The code above creates a "temp" directory with a subfolder "LTER-Europe-EnvThes-<hash>" in the current folder, where it puts the
+The following code creates a "temp" directory with a subfolder "LTER-Europe-EnvThes-<hash>" in the current folder, where it puts:

 * EnvThes.ttl (EnvThes turtle file from the latest release of the repo LTER-Europe/EnvThes)
 * EnvThes_new_uris.ttl (a file with the substituted domain and added equivalence triples, e.g. <old_uri> owl:sameAs <new_uri>)

+## Requirements

+* python (3.10)

+## setup

+From the command line execute:

+    pip install -r requirements.txt

 ## Acknowledgement

-This work is funded by eLTER-Plus H2020 Project and ENRICH HEU Project
+This work is funded by eLTER-Plus H2020 and ENRICH HEU Project